-Cobwebs hung from the wooden rafters of the one room mabati shack along with an assortment of beads and bones on strings.
-The room was dimly lit through a little wooden window that was only partially open and covered with a piece of sack for a curtain.
-Rays of light shone through holes in the roof and particles of dust could be seen swimming through the air when they floated through the light.
-Juma was alone in the room hurriedly packing his belongings in a sports bag.
+Skeins of cobwebs hung from the wooden rafters of the mabati shack alongside an assortment of beads and bones on strings.
+The room had a solitary window that was only partially open and covered with tattered sackcloth.
+Thick dust motes danced in the pale sunlight that leaked through the numerous holes in the roof.
+Juma was alone in the room, hurriedly packing his belongings in a sports bag.
 His work paraphernalia littered the floor.
-Calabashes, animal figurines and horns were scattered all over, and the contents of various bottles spilled onto the ground as he knocked them over in his rush.
+Calabashes, animal figurines and horns were scattered all over; the contents of various bottles spilt onto the ground as he tripped over them in his rush.

 “What is this?
 Who did I wrong?
 I didn’t kidnap him.
-He should be the one being arrested.
-I made him win the election and he never paid me a cent.
+He is the one who should be under arrest.
+I made him win the election, and then the mburukenge never paid me a cent.
 I hope whoever has him stabs him in his fat belly,” he mumbled to himself as he wrapped a wad of cash in black polythene and stuffed it into his getaway bag.

-A loud bang startled him and he ran to the door, before slowly opening it and peeking outside cautiously.
-The long corridor between the row of one room houses ended at a small metal gate that was now shaking as someone attempted to kick it open.
+A loud bang startled him.
+He ran to the door, slowly opening it and peeking outside cautiously.
+The small metal gate at the end of the corridor was shaking as someone attempted to kick it off its rusted hinges.

-He ran back into the house and picked the open bag.
-It was too late to flee but he had to try.
-He kicked the wall of his own house and the metal sheet opened into a neighbouring room.
-It was lucky that none of the neighbours were around during a weekday morning.
+He ran back into the house and picked up the open bag.
+It was too late to flee, but he had to try.
+He kicked down the ‘wall’, and the metal sheet opened into a neighbouring room.
+Luckily, his neighbours were no longer around on weekdays.
+The lull in construction projects that always accompanied election season had subsided.
 He could kick his way to the first house by the gate and lie in wait.
-The door of the house flew open as he was only halfway through the gap in the tin wall.
+The door flew open just as his body was only halfway through the gap in the tin wall.

-He was grabbed by the ankles and pulled back into the room.
-Three police officers in camouflage jackets and red berets rained kicks on him as the one holding him dragged outside the house.
+A rough pair of hands grabbed him by the ankles and pulled him back into the room.
+Three police officers in camouflage jackets and red berets rained kicks on him as the one holding him dragged him outside the house.

 “Please, I can give you money,” he pleaded.

-The hands around his ankles let go and his legs fell heavily to the ground.
-He was lying on a puddle of soapy water on the rough cement floor and struggled to sit up.
+The hands around his ankles let his legs fall heavily to the ground.
+He was lying on his side in a puddle of wastewater and struggled to sit up, but the officer kicked him in his chest, forcing him back onto the ground.

 “It’s inside the house.
 Allow me to get it,” Juma pleaded.

-“Harakisha!” he barked at Juma, with a raised fist threatening to punch him.
+“Harakisha!” he barked at Juma with a raised boot, threatening to kick him again.

-Juma hurried back into the house on all fours and rummaged through the bag that was now stuck in the hole between the two rooms.
-He retrieved a black polythene paper with a bundle of notes wrapped inside it and walked out slowly.
-He handed it to the leader who proceeded to unwrap the bundle and count it.
+Juma hurried back into the house on all fours and rummaged through his bag that hung precariously in the hole between the rooms.
+He retrieved a black polythene paper, pulled out a bundle of notes and walked out slowly.
+He handed it to what he assumed was their leader, who then split the bundle, pocketed half of it and counted the rest.

 “How many clients did you see?”